CarcadeX/CarcadeX/README.md

 ```

 <p>Warning!
 This method can be quite unstable!
 It is not recommended to use :(</p>
-<p>Also it is recommended to set the serialID to the class as it was done in the example:</p>
+<p>Also it is recommended to set the serialVersionUID to the class as it was done in the example:</p>

 ```java
 private static final long serialVersionUID = 6529685098267757690L;